-To reduce soil erosion by promoting conservation tillage and increasing the acres under conservation tillage.
+To reduce soil erosion by promoting conservation tillage, cover crops, and soil health practices and increasing the acres implemented.

-- 1. Write conservation tillage newsletters and articles to be published in our local countywide newspapers or on social media. - 2.
+- 1. Write conservation tillage and soil health practices newsletters and articles to be published in our local county-wide newspapers or on social media. - 2.
 Assist and conduct Tillage Workshops as needed. - 3.
-Conduct Tillage Transect Survey as needed. - 4.
-Protect and Enhance soil health and productivity through Equipment Rental Program - a.
+Conduct Tillage Transect Survey as needed.

+- 4. Protect and Enhance soil health and productivity through Equipment Rental Program - a.
 Provide no-till drills and a packer to landowners for rent with a 500-acre goal. - b.
-Maintain Membership with the Soil Health Coalition - c.
-Promote practices that improve soil health. - d.
-Execute a Manure Management and Soil Health Virtual Webinar.
+Promote practices that improve soil health. - c.
+Write 6 conservation plans for soil health practices including final certification, plan, and construction inspection.